-- [The fund] will vote against the approval of inter-company contracts if the terms of the contract are not disclosed in enough detail for shareholders to assess how the transactions will affect the company. - [The fund] will vote against the approval of inter-company contracts if they involve potential conflicts of interest.
+- Vote against the approval of inter-company contracts if the terms of the contract are not disclosed in enough detail for shareholders to assess how the transactions will affect the company. - Vote against the approval of inter-company contracts if they involve potential conflicts of interest.